How's your FICO Score?

-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to a single number.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building a score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your credit score.
+FICO scores range from 300 to 800.
 Higher scores are better.
-Most home buyers have a score above 620.
+Most home buyers in the current environment have a score above 620.

 Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Know your FICO

-To improve your credit score, you must have the credit reports that the agencies use to build it.
-Of course, you need the score as well.
+Before you can improve your score, you have to get your score and make certain that the credit reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-They also provide information and tools that can help you improve your FICO score.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you improve your credit score.

-You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.